Moving in to your home

 - Keep your house and garden clean and tidy.
 This is important so that you stay healthy and so that your neighbours enjoy living there.

 - Ask if you want to keep a pet.
-Please speak to your supported housing officer if you want to get a pet.
+Please speak to your supported living officer if you want to get a pet.

 - Let us into your home to do repairs.
 This is so that you enjoy your home and so that we can make sure your home is a safe place to live.